Azure/FTALive-Sessions/content/app-modernisation/dotnet-upgrade/readme.md

-# DotNet Upgrade
+# Migrating Legacy DotNet Apps into Azure

 ## Overview

-In this session you will learn about the cloud native design principles and approaches for migrating existing applications to cloud.
+In this session you will learn about upgrading the DotNet framework of your application to cross-platform and scalable .NET 6.
+We also dive into deploying our DotNet application to modern PaaS Services such as Azure App Services and Azure Kubernetes Services.

 ### Agenda

-* Cloud maturity model
-* 5R's of rationalization
-* Design principles for cloud native applications - 12 factor apps
-* Cloud-native approaches - Microservices / Serverless / Containers
-* Role of automation & DevOps
-* Cloud Adoption Framework/Well-Architected framework
+* Introduction to .NET 6
+* Upgrade to .NET 6
+* Azure PaaS Services for Web Applications
+    * Azure App Service
+    * Azure Kubernetes Service
+    * Azure Functions
+    * Service Fabric

 ### Audience

 This session is most useful for application developers and architects who want to design cloud native applications or migrate existing applications to the cloud